viktoriiazk/rsschool-cv/cv.md

   [Cerificate] (https://courses.prometheus.org.ua:18090/downloads/46a3d8d81f4a4a0c92f890e05406916c/Certificate.pdf)

 ## English ##

-I worked in american company for 9 month, chatting with american colleagues every day (Jan-Sep 2020) Course - Hello Space Lviv - Upper Intermediate (B2), Aug 2020
+I have experience in an American company for 9 months, daily meetings in English with colleagues from America (Jan-Sep 2020) Course - Hello Space Lviv - Upper Intermediate (B2), Aug 2020